 Bassam was born in Egypt, lived in France and England as a child, and then immigrated to the US as a teenager to attend university.
-He earned BS, MS, and MPhil degrees in Computer Science as well as an MBA.
 He resides with his wife and two sons in Park City, Utah, home of the 2002 Winter Olympic Games.
-He is in love with his family, has been “trying” to CrossFit for years, is a lousy skier and average mountain-biker, but spends every day trying to get better.
+He is in love with his family, has been “trying” to CrossFit for years, is a lousy skier and an average mountain-biker, but spends every day trying to get better.
 He started young, entering high school at age 12, programming professionally at age 15, and completing his first master’s degree at age 21.

 Bassam founded Mindshare Ventures in early 2016 as a management consultancy & venture firm dedicated to helping technology startups and entrepreneurs succeed.
-His primary focus right now is on his latest Mindshare Venture: AtlasRTX, a customer engagement platform that combines artificial intelligence, text messaging, and human-augmented engagement to allow businesses to offer their customers the real-time experience (RTX) they expect.
+His primary focus right now is on his latest Mindshare Venture: AtlasRTX, a customer engagement platform that combines artificial intelligence/chatbots, messaging, and human-augmented engagement to allow businesses to offer their customers, partners, and employees the real-time experience (RTX) they expect.

-Prior to founding Mindshare and AtlasRTX, Bassam was Chief Operating Officer at MaritzCX, the world’s largest customer experience technology company with annual revenues of $200 million.
-As COO, he was responsible for all operations globally.
-His team spanned 18 offices around the world and numbered over 600 full-time and over 1,500 part-time staff.
+Prior to founding AtlasRTX, Bassam was Chief Operating Officer at MaritzCX, the world’s largest customer experience technology company with annual revenues of $200 million.
+As COO, he was responsible for all operations globally with a team spanning 18 offices around the world and numbered over 600 permanent and over 1,500 hourly staff.